 Not only will living and studying abroad enrich your understanding of different people and customs, you will also gain a broader context for understanding today’s most pressing global issues.
 From your peers to your professors, learning in an international environment will challenge your assumptions and introduce you to new ways of thinking about the world.

-Diederik Leenarts, Hult Master of International Marketing Class of 2015
+Diederik Leenarts, Global Brands Activation Manager, Anheuser-Busch InBev, Hult Masters in International Marketing Class of 2015

 Of course, outside of the classroom, you will have the opportunity to immerse yourself in the local culture—enjoying the food, festivities, and customs of your host country.

 Meeting people from around the world is one of the most common reasons for studying abroad.
-As part of your degree studies, you’ll collaborate with other students from all over the world, connecting you with an interesting and diverse new peer group and a professional network that spans the globe.
-Building a good relationship with your professors is also valuable while abroad, as their expertise, connections, and mentorship can prove a wonderful asset throughout your studies and beyond.
+As part of your degree studies, you’ll collaborate with other students from all over the world.
+You’ll connect with an interesting and diverse new peer group and a professional network that spans the globe.
+Building a good relationship with your professors is also valuable while abroad.
+Their expertise, connections, and mentorship can prove a wonderful asset throughout your studies and beyond.

-Many students develop close friendships during their time overseas, and in 2016, oceans are no longer barriers to keeping in touch.
+Many students develop close friendships during their time overseas.
+Today, oceans are no longer barriers to keeping in touch.
 The friends you meet abroad will become part of your network for life.
 Along with building rewarding personal friendships, the connections you make are the most valuable asset you can have in your professional life.
 Wherever your career may take you, having international connections can open the door to unexpected opportunities.
 As the saying goes, it’s not what you know, but who you know.

 For some students, studying abroad is their first time living away from home.
-Even for graduate-level students who are used to looking after themselves, the experience of adjusting to a new culture and life abroad can be overwhelming.
-Quickly adapting to your new environment will not only put your problem-solving skills to the test, but also hone your communication skills, self-reliance, and resilience.
+Even for graduate-level students, the experience of adjusting to a new culture and life abroad can be overwhelming.
+Quickly adapting to your new environment will not just put your problem-solving skills to the test.
+It will also hone your communication skills, self-reliance, and resilience.